 Something interesting has been observed in those suffering from migraines when they undergo an MRI while they are experiencing an aura.
 A cortical spreading depression was noticed slowly moving across part of the brain.
 This is a change that takes place in the brain caused by a wave of impulses or nerve signals moving across it and disrupting the normal activity in these areas.
 This is thought to lead to a wide variety of migraine symptoms.

-There are some things you personally can do to avoid having so many severe and frequent migraines.
+There are some things you personally can do to avoid having so many severe and frequent migraines with aura.
 One thing professionals recommend is to keep a migraine diary.
 This means keeping track of your activities and foods eaten.
 You want to write down what you did a day or so before a migraine attack.
 Were you stressed?
 Were you excited?
 How was the weather?
 Was it very cold or very hot?
 Did it rain?
 Did you exercise more than usual?
 Did you drink less or more coffee?
 After a few times of writing these things down, you may begin to see a pattern developing, and this will help you discover and then avoid your personal triggers.
 They are different for each person.

 It has been seen that a misalignment in the top bones of the neck may be to blame for both migraines with and without aura.
 The C1 and C2 vertebrae have been designed to add protection for the delicate brainstem, part of the central nervous system.
 However, a trauma to the head and neck can cause these bones to misalign.
 Things such as whiplash, a trip, and fall, a sporting accident, or simply overusing the neck muscles can lead to the bones moving out of place.
 When this happens, the bones begin putting the brainstem under pressure and can lead to migraine headaches.
 This can be due to improper signals being sent by the brain or the bones acting as a blockage to the fluids vital to the proper function of the brain.